-On the Internet - The internet is a great place to start searching for unregistered trademarked business names that are the same as, or similar to, the business name that you have picked out.
-Search engines, like Google or Bing, can provide you with a wealth of information.
+The internet is a great place to start searching for unregistered trademarked business names that are the same as, or similar to, the business name that you have picked out.
+Simply conducting a search of proposed business names can provide you with a wealth of information.

-The Thomas Register - The Thomas Register is another great place to keep searching to find more unregistered trademarks.
-The Thomas Register is a cross-industry website that contains thousands of registered and unregistered trademarks and service marks.
+Thomasnet (formerly The Thomas Register) is another great place to keep searching to find more unregistered trademarks.
+Thomasnet is a cross-industry website that contains thousands of registered and unregistered trademarks and service marks.
+Another resource that is more tailored to the manufacturing industry is IQS Directory.
 However, you should always keep in mind that there is no "one, complete source" that you can use to be sure that the business name you have chosen is safe.
 It is always best to use more than one search method and be as thorough as possible.

 5. Registered Trademarks